ibm-mas/ansible-devops/docs/roles/ocp.md

 ### Role Facts
 List of role facts defined by a playbook and required by this role.

-- cluster_name: Gives a name for the provisioning cluster
+- `cluster_name` Gives a name for the provisioning cluster
-- cluster_type: quickburn | product_group | roks
+- `cluster_type` quickburn | product_group | roks

 #### ROKS specific facts
-- ibmcloud_apikey: APIKey to be used by ibmcloud login comand
+- `ibmcloud_apikey` APIKey to be used by ibmcloud login comand

 #### Fyre specific facts
-- username: Required when cluster type is quickburn or product_group
+- `username` Required when cluster type is quickburn or product_group
-- password: Required when cluster type is quickburn or product_group
+- `password` Required when cluster type is quickburn or product_group

 ## ocp_login
 This role provides support to login to a cluster using the `oc cli`

 ### Role Facts
 List of role facts defined by a playbook and required by this role.

-- cluster_name: Gives a name for the provisioning cluster
+- `cluster_name` Gives a name for the provisioning cluster
-- cluster_type: quickburn | product_group | roks
+- `cluster_type` quickburn | product_group | roks

 #### ROKS specific facts
-- ibmcloud_apikey: APIKey to be used by ibmcloud login comand
+- `ibmcloud_apikey` APIKey to be used by ibmcloud login comand

 #### Fyre specific facts
-- username: Required when cluster type is quickburn or product_group
+- `username` Required when cluster type is quickburn or product_group
-- password: Required when cluster type is quickburn or product_group
+- `password` Required when cluster type is quickburn or product_group

 ## ocp_setup_github_oauth
-This role provides to suppor to configure cluster oauth using ibm github.
+This role provides to support to configure cluster oauth using GitHub.

 !!! warning "Warning"
-    Make sure you have configured the oauth app in github organization before use this role.
+    Make sure you have configured the oauth app in GitHub organization before use this role.
 When configuring make sure to use `ibmgithub` as the oauth id.
 Requires organization admin permission to perform this action.

 ### Role facts
 List of role facts defined by a playbook and required by this role.

- - oauth.github_client_secret_value: Secret value provided by the oauth app configuration done in github enterprise.
+- `oauth.github_client_secret_value` Secret value provided by the GitHub oauth app configuration.
-- ouath.github_client_id_value: Client Id value provided by the oauth app configuration done in github enterprise.
+- `ouath.github_client_id_value` Client ID value provided by the GitHub oauth app configuration.
-- oauth.github_hostname: github.ibm.com
+- `oauth.github_hostname` can be used to target public GitHub or an enterprise account (e.g. github.ibm.com)
-- oauth. groups: List of groups to be created and its cluster role bindings
+- `oauth.groups` List of groups to be created and its cluster role bindings
-- oauth.groups.name: Defines the name of the group
+- `oauth.groups.name` Defines the name of the group
-- oauth.groups.users: List of user to be added to the group
+- `oauth.groups.users` List of users to be added to the group
-- oauth.groups.groups_cluster_rolebindings: List of cluster role bindings to be created for the group
+- `oauth.groups.groups_cluster_rolebindings` List of cluster role bindings to be created for the group
-- oauth.organizations: List of github organizations where the authentication will be performed
+- `oauth.organizations` List of GitHub organizations where the authentication will be performed

 ## ocp_setup_mas_deps
 This role provides support to install operators that are required by MAS to work.
 The role will deploy Service Binding Operator in all namespaces and Cert Manager in the cert-manager namespace.

-!!! note "Note"
+!!! note
-    There is no fact for this role, make sure you do use this role in conjuction with ocp_provivion and ocp_login to fulfill the requirements
+    There are no facts included in this role, make sure to use this role in conjuction with [ocp_provivion](#ocp_provision) and [ocp_login](#ocp_login) to fulfill the requirements

 ## ocp_setup_ocs
 This role provides support to install Openshift Container Storage.
-Currently it is only required on Fyre based cluster since IBM Cloud ( ROKS ), is provisioned with its own storage plugin.
+This role is not used by defualt when setting up IBM Cloud OpenShift clusters because they are automatically provisioned with their own storage plugin already.

-!!! note "Note"
+!!! note
-    There is no fact for this role, make sure you do use this role in conjuction with ocp_provivion and ocp_login to fulfill the requirements
+    There are no facts included in this role, make sure to use this role in conjuction with [ocp_provivion](#ocp_provision) and [ocp_login](#ocp_login) to fulfill the requirements